 Conservation finance refers to capital that is invested in an ecosystem in order to generate one or several cash flows.
 This structure permits the underlying natural capital to be protected in the long term while at the same time providing the investor with a financial return.
 Market-based mechanisms applied to date have primarily been based on strategies directly associated with an ecosystem – e.g., compensation payments – or on indirect approaches, such as the certification of sustainably produced goods from a particular ecosystem.
 Our research suggests that wealthy individuals, institutional investors and even mainstream retail investors could supply as much as USD 200-300 billion of investment capital per year needed to preserve the world's most important ecosystems.

 Another area of green finance is Green Bonds.
 Green Bonds are a fixed income solution to contribute to combating climate change and environmental degradation.
-A green bond is like any other bond, except that the use of proceeds is limited to projects or assets that deliver clear environmental benefits.
+A Green Bond is like any other bond, except that the use of proceeds is limited to projects or assets that deliver clear environmental benefits.
 At Credit Suisse, we finance various activities that accelerate our clients' transition towards becoming more sustainable.
-Some of these activities are funded through our new green bond program, which is governed by our Green Bond Framework.
+Some of our clients' activities are funded through our new Green Bond program, which is governed by our Green Bond Framework.
 The framework is consistent with the Green Bond Principles, which we endorsed in 2014, and is designed to meet the highest standards of transparency and disclosure.
 In 2017, we helped the Swiss waste management company "Helvetia Environnement" to place its first corporate green bond in 2017, and we supported the Swiss Canton of Geneva in issuing the first municipal green bond denominated in Swiss francs.

 The Credit Suisse Research Institute (CSRI) is Credit Suisse's in-house think-tank.
 It studies long-term economic developments, which have a global impact within and beyond the financial services sector or which may do so in the future.
 The CSRI publishes original research on topics ranging from economics or monetary policy to gender equality and consumer behavior.

-Credit Suisse also addresses ESG topics through thematic research.
+Credit Suisse also addresses environmental, social and governance (ESG) topics through thematic research.
 Credit Suisse Global Markets Equity Research has developed a method to calculate the probabilities of achieving implied returns in infrastructure investments.
-Credit Suisse HOLT, a team in Equities focused on corporate performance and valuation framework, offers a governance database that systematically scores incentive plans based on their alignment with wealth-creating principles and pay-for-performance best practices.
+Credit Suisse HOLT, a team in Equities focused on corporate performance and the valuation of listed companies, offers a governance framework that systematically scores 2,500 incentive plans based on their alignment with wealth-creating principles and pay-for-performance best practices.
 Investors gain insights into a firm's strategy, changes to that strategy and the quality of its board.
-With HOLT’s proprietary return on capital metric, investors can independently assess management skills, wealth creation and governance risks.